Duplicate of ptolemy.gui.Top

 added to it.
 Reworking this using Eclipse or Netbeans RCP is the right way

 to go.
 It seems to me that removing the ptII module would increase programmer productivity.
 It is confusing that we have a ptolemy module and a ptII module.

-#14 Updated by Chad Berkley about 10 years ago
+#14 Updated by Chad Berkley over 10 years ago

 I've removed my changes to Top.java in ptolemy and commented out the configuration option in kepler.
 There is no way to pass in the needed configuration items to Top without using the ptolemy.actor package which is inappropriate for ptolemy.